csiro-hydrogeology/pyela/README.rst

 For Python 3.x one needs to install pyqt5 for mayavi, as per `these instructions <https://docs.enthought.com/mayavi/mayavi/installation.html>`__.
-As of Jan 2019 be aware that there is a `known issue in mayavi visual rendering with pyqt5 as a backend <https://github.com/enthought/mayavi/issues/656>`__ and ‘ela’ is affected by this.
+As of Jan 2019 be aware that there is a `known issue in mayavi visual rendering with pyqt5 as a backend on
+Linux <https://github.com/enthought/mayavi/issues/656>`__ and ‘ela’ is affected by this.
 Nevertheless this is not a commplete blocker for most ‘ela’ features so installation instructions are kept here.